equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 > Radix only reads radixconfig.yaml from the master branch.
 If the file is changed in other branches, those changes will be ignored.

-One key distinction of a radixconfig file as compared to a regular Radix application is the the components has no source folder set.
-Rather it use an image setting, with a separate image tag for each environment, as shown below:
+One key distinction of a radixconfig file as compared to a regular Radix application is the the components has no source folder set, as there is nothing to build on Radix.
+Rather it use an image field, with a separate image tag for each environment, as shown below:

 ```yaml
 apiVersion: radix.equinor.com/v1